Blood, Sweat and Stanley Poole: Background

 Brothers James and William Goldman had been permitted to serve together in the Army in 1955.
 They were stationed with the 101st Airborne division.

 The Goldman brothers had received a grant from the Ford Foundation to observe production of the musical Tenderloin.
 They also wrote a musical together A Family Affair.
 William Goldman had written a novel about service in the army, Soldier in the Rain.
 He denied that there were any other similarities between that and Blood, Sweat and Stanley Poole.
 "The only connection between the two", he said, "is that I was involved in writing both."

 Roger Stevens and Joseph Fields optioned the play.

 Original production

 The original production starred Peter Fonda and Darren McGavin and was directed by Jerome Chodorov.
 It ran for 84 performances.
 James Caan appeared in the cast.

 The production was budgeted for $100,000 and was brought in at $85,000.
 The show was launched with "two-for" tickets at certain matinees.

 It was the New York stage debut of Peter Fonda, who was selected over 200 other actors.
+Fonda was originally rejected for the role, the producers saying they wanted someone closer to Robert Morse.
+However a number of months later he was called back to audition again and was given the part.
+James Caan was his understudy.

 Screen rights were sold to the America Corporation for $125,000, with a ceiling of $125,000.
 They also invested $45,000 in the production.